Thomas-McKanna/CourseBin/README.md

 ### Search for courses
 * Find submissions based on a user's search criteria, with the option of ordering the results by rating or date.
 Will use the tables *courses*, *schools*, and *students*.
-* Inputs: course number, school name, user name (each of these is optional)
+* Inputs: course id, school id, user name (each of these is optional)

 Steps:
 1. User fills out form and submits it.